SuperOffice/SuperOffice.WebApi-Samples/README.md

 * PrivateKey
 * SystemUserToken

-To auto-refresh `AuthorizationAccessToken`�requires the following information:
+To auto-refresh `AuthorizationAccessToken` requires the following information:

 * Access Token
 * Refresh Token
 * Redirect URI

-To auto-refresh `AuthorizationUserToken`�requires the following information:
+To auto-refresh `AuthorizationUserToken` requires the following information:

 * Username
 * Password

-The system user flow is discussed more in the System User section below.
+The system user flow is discussed more in the [System User Client repository](https://github.com/SuperOffice/SuperOffice.SystemUser.Client).

 ### When is IAuthorization refreshed

 This library takes a reactive approach and waits to receive an access denied response prior to attempting to refresh the Authorization.

 When an access denied response is received, the client looks to make sure the WebApiOptions has an `IAuthorization.RefreshAuthorization` implementation.
 When present, and the RefreshAuthorization implementation succeeds, `RefreshAuthorization` returns an updated `IAuthorization`.

 With an updated Authorization, the client then invokes the `IAuthorization.GetAuthorization` method to get a two-value tuple, the scheme and the parameter, and uses those to set the Authorization header.

 `("Bearer", "8A:Cust12345:ABCdefg....XyZ")`